ElazarK/content-docs/scripts/IsGreaterThan.md

+---
+id: is-greater-than
+title: Is Greater Than
+---

 Checks if one number (float) is bigger than the other (float).
 Returns yes: if the first > second.
 Returns no: if first <= second.